GeoffCox/sterling-svelte/src/routes/(app)/components/treeitem/+page.md

 /** When true, the item is disabled. */ export let disabled = false;

-/** The text for the item when the item and label slots are not filled. */ export let text: string | undefined = undefined;
+/** The text for the item.
+Not used when either the item or label slots are filled. */ export let text: string | undefined = undefined;

 /** The value uniquely identifying this item within the tree. */ export let value: string;

+/** Additional class names to apply. */ export let variant: string = '';
 ```

 ## Events